SquidDev-CC/FAQBot-CC/faqs/pastebin.md

----
-title: The Pastebin program in ComputerCraft
+# The Pastebin program in ComputerCraft
-search: pastebin
----
 The pastebin program in ComputerCraft can be used to download and upload code from and to [pastebin.com](https://pastebin.com/).

 **Downloading**